-1 The EU enlarged from 15 to 25 members on May 1, 2004.
-The 25 members are: Austria, Belgium, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.
+&lt;sup>1 The EU enlarged from 15 to 25 members on May 1, 2004.
+The 25 members are Austria, Belgium, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.

-The March 2004 terrorist bombings in Madrid, Spain injected a greater sense of urgency into EU counterterrorism efforts, and gave added impetus to EU initiatives aimed at improving travel document security and impeding terrorist travel.
-In the wake of the Madrid attacks, the EU also created a new position of Counterterrorist Coordinator, designed in large part to tackle ongoing challenges facing the EU as it seeks to translate its raft of counterterrorism initiatives into effective law enforcement tools.
-Key among the Coordinator's responsibilities are enhancing intelligence-sharing among EU members, and promoting the implementation of already agreed EU anti-terrorism policies, some of which have bogged down in the legislative processes of individual member states.
+The March 2004 terrorist bombings in Madrid injected a greater sense of urgency into EU counterterrorism efforts, and gave added impetus to EU initiatives aimed at improving travel document security and impeding terrorist travel.
+In the wake of the Madrid attacks, the EU also created a new position of Counterterrorist Coordinator.
+Key among the Coordinator's responsibilities are enhancing intelligence-sharing among EU members and promoting the implementation of already agreed EU anti-terrorism policies, some of which have bogged down in the legislative processes of individual members.